0196c2ad/PythonRobotics/PathTracking/lqr_steer_control/tools/office/README.md

-# Office Macro enabled coudments
+# Office Macro enabled Documents

+**NOTE:** Other file formats (zip, 7z and img) file have been added hear as archived in order to prevent MOTW being applied to the original document files.

 ## performance_eval_2025.doc